wjakob/nanobind/docs/api_cmake.rst

      This defense is especially costly for nanobind-based bindings, where it instruments every function binding wrapper and all ndarray-related code.
      In the test suite, it increases binary size by ~9-12% while adding 1-2% runtime cost.
-The thread model is questionable in this context, since the arrays being processed are either controlled by Python or validated by nanobind.
+The threat model is questionable in this context, since the arrays being processed are either controlled by Python or validated by nanobind.